-Online Keyboard Test
+Online Keyboard Tester — Test Every Key Free

 Press any key — it lights up instantly.
 Test all keys, combos, and multi-key rollover right in your browser.